lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_CPP.md

-In this chapter, C++ is used to demonstrate how to write external In this chapter, C++ is used as an example of how to write external controllers.
+In this chapter, C++ is used to demonstrate how to write external controllers.
 Since
 Player interacts with controlling code over network sockets, it's pretty easy to control robots (physical or simulated) with other languages as